Hurricane Carol (1953)

-Hurricane Carol was one of only five Category 5 Atlantic hurricanes to not have its name be retired (although the 1954 Hurricane Carol was retired), the other names being Esther, Edith, Emily and Lorenzo.
-Carol was also the strongest storm of the 1953 Atlantic hurricane season and the first Category 5 hurricane in the Atlantic basin since the 1944 Great Atlantic Hurricane.
-Carol is also the first named storm to attain Category 5 status.
+Hurricane Carol was the strongest storm of the 1953 Atlantic hurricane season and the first Category 5 hurricane in the Atlantic basin since the 1944 Great Atlantic Hurricane.
+Carol was also the first named storm to attain Category 5 status.
 Carol developed on August 28 off the west coast of Africa, although the Weather Bureau did not initiate advisories until five days later.
 On September 2, Carol attained hurricane status, based on a ship report.
 It moved northwestward, attaining peak winds of 160 mph, based on reports from the Hurricane Hunters.
 After weakening, it brushed Bermuda and turned northeastward near New England, passing west of Nova Scotia before making landfall near Saint John, New Brunswick on September 7.
 While crossing Atlantic Canada, Carol became an extratropical cyclone, which dissipated on September 9 southwest of Greenland.

 When Carol initially threatened to strike Bermuda, several planes were evacuated from the island.
 Later, the hurricane produced high waves along the New England coastline which, in combination with foggy conditions, caused several boating accidents.
 At least 40 people required rescue, and four people were killed.
 Although winds in the region were minor, fishing damage totaled about $1 million (1953 USD, $ USD).
 In Nova Scotia, hurricane-force wind gusts downed trees and power lines, as well as heavy damage to the apple crop totaling $1 million (1950 CAD, $ USD).
 High waves washed several boats ashore, and also killed one person.
 Ferry travel was halted across Atlantic Canada, although impact was less severe outside of Nova Scotia.
 In Prince Edward Island, gusty winds caused isolated power outages, and minor flooding occurred in New Brunswick.